centreon/centreon-archived/doc/en/administration_guide/poller/advanced_configuration_broker.rst

 Poller
 ######

-You must edit the Centreontrapd configuration files to be able to use the local SQLite database.
+You must edit the Centreontrapd configuration file to be able to use the local SQLite database.
 Refer to the chapter: :ref:`configuration_advanced_snmptrapds`).

 Remote Server